 Lundy Island is, without a doubt, one of the most incredible places to visit in Devon.
 This island sits out in the Bristol Channel, at its meeting point with the Atlantic Ocean.
 This means that it is home to an incredible amount of wildlife, including seals, puffins and ponies.
 It’s also got an interesting historical background, featuring tales of smuggling and pirates!
 You can visit Lundy Island by taking a boat from Ilfracombe or Bideford.
 Here are my detailed instructions for spending a day on Lundy.

 Woolacombe is an incredibly popular North Devon seaside town.
 Woolacombe beach has been voted the best in the UK and the 13th best in the world – who needs tropical destinations?
 The town has a laid-back atmosphere, although it does get busy in the summer.
-There’s also the nearby village of Croyde, which has an excellent dining scene, and plenty of other sandy beaches!
+However, there are lots of things to do in the area, including the nearby village of Croyde, which has an excellent dining scene, and plenty of other sandy beaches!

 Most famous for its expansive beach and large sand dunes, it’s well worth adding Saunton to your North Devon itinerary.
 It’s a rural place, but perfect for a summer holiday and in an excellent location to reach other towns and villages.